lukas-brg/LearningCards/README.md

 - `--theme` --> Choose theme out of 'light', 'dark', 'raw', 'none'
 - `--align` --> Aligns the body to the 'left' or 'center'
 - `--margin` --> Total margin in percent
+- `--title` -->  Title of the HTML document.
+If this parameter is not provided, one will be generated based on the name of the input file.

 `carddown -h/--help` lists every available flag or parameter.